 Notes: Table 2 includes every case in Ross's (2012, 165) list of separatist conflicts in oil-producing regions that Rustad and Binningsbø (2012) also code as a natural resource war (plus South Sudan, where production did not begin until after the war started), using Ross's (2012) conflict onset year.
 Following Rustad and Binningsbø's (2012) temporal sample, the data run from 1946 to 2006.
-Table 3 also contains every case generated by an alternative coding procedure: spatially merging ethnic group polygons from the Ethnic Power Relations dataset (Vogt et al., 2015) with giant oil field data (Horn, 2015), and listing every group that has at least one giant oil field in their polygon and has fought a separatist civil war.
-Among the cases that Ross (2012) lists, the following are excluded from Table 3 because the region/ethnic group does not contain a giant oil field, nor do Rustad and Binningsbø (2012) code a natural resource war: Xinjiang (China), Bangladesh (independence war from Pakistan), or Kurdistan (Turkey).
+Table 3 also contains every ethnic group with at least one giant oil field in their polygon that has fought a separatist civil war, using spatial ethnic group data and conflict data from the Ethnic Power Relations dataset (Vogt et al., 2015) and giant oil field data from Horn (2015).
+Table 3 excludes the following cases listed by Ross (2012, 165) because the region/ethnic group does not contain a giant oil field, nor do Rustad and Binningsbø (2012) code a natural resource war: Xinjiang (China), Bangladesh (independence war from Pakistan), or Kurdistan (Turkey).

-abrogated the settlement of 1972.
+Regarding regional autonomy deals, Sudan exemplifies a government actively undermining existing agreements to control oil revenues.
+The northern-dominated Sudanese government granted an autonomous region in the south after a civil war that ended in 1972.
+Less than a decade later, oil discoveries in the south coincided with aggressive moves by the Khartoum government that effectively abrogated the settlement of 1972.
 In 1980, Sudan's president "announced plans to redraw the borders between southern and northern provinces.
-When this proposal was blocked by the regional government, he conveniently created a new province ... and removed the oil fields altogether from southern administrative jurisdiction" (Ofcansky, 1992).
+When this proposal was blocked by the regional government in the south, he conveniently created a new province and removed the oil-fields altogether from southern jurisdiction" (Ali and Matthews, 1999,

+209).
 Khartoum followed this action by splitting the south into three regions, organizing and arming tribal militias in the south, and declaring Sharia law for the entire country in 1983.
 In reaction to the negated autonomy deal, the rebel group SPLA initiated a second major separatist civil war in 1983.